|Nigeria Oil Palm Nut Processing|

 The red palm oil is used both as a cooking material and as an ingredient in soups, sauces and a variety of local dishes.
 Consequently, there had long been a thriving market for palm oil both within the main areas of production in eastern and western Nigeria and between these regions and the non-palm oil-producing northern region.

-In Nigeria, as in most other West African countries, red palm oil has always been processed by women using the traditional primitive rural technique namely mortar and pestle, of cooking the palm fruits in a pot and pounding the cooked fruits in wooden mortar or mashing it using a vessel that resembles a canoe.
-(As documented in the case of Akwa Ibom State, women play an important role in the production, storage and commercialization of red palm oil.)
+In Nigeria, as in most other West African countries, red palm oil has always been processed by women using the traditional primitive rural technique namely mortar and pestle, of cooking the palm fruits in a pot and pounding the cooked fruits in a wooden mortar or mashing it using a vessel that resembles a canoe.
+(As documented in the case of Akwa Ibom State, women play an important role in the production, storage, and commercialization of red palm oil.)
 The mash is then squeezed either by hand or by any other method which will squeeze the oil out of the mash.
 And this method yields about 5% of the oil in the mesocarp.
 Some small farmers use mini-improved processing units which are semi-mechanized.
-The medium scale processors process the fruit with a screening machine, boiler, digester, press, clarifier and generator.
+The medium scale processors process the fruit with a screening machine, boiler, digester, press, clarifier, and generator.
 They employ around 10 persons to operate.
 The large-scale processors use industrial scale processing equipment.

 Tips: Palm oil is an edible vegetable oil derived from the reddish pulp of the fruit of the oil palms.
 Palm oil is naturally reddish in color because of a high beta-carotene content.
 It is not to be confused with palm kernel oil derived from the kernel of the same fruit.